Register as a Childminder

 You will be signposted to the relevant Ofsted forms, which must be filled in once you have completed all the relevant training.

-Once Ofsted has received your completed application form, they will contact you within 12 weeks about your registration visit and a fee must be paid.
+Once Ofsted has received your completed application form, including payment, they will contact you to plan a date for a registration visit within 8 to 9 weeks.
 You must have public liability insurance to operate as a childminder.
 Your Early Year’s officer will advise you on how to arrange this.

 As soon as your Ofsted registration certificate and public liability insurance certificate are in place you can start childminding.